A Computational Method to Calculate the Exact Solution for Acoustic Scattering by Fluid Spheroids: Analytical exact solution

-The subscripts 0 and 1 (see Figure \ref{fig_coord_norm}) refers to the surrounding medium and to the interior of the prolate spheroidal liquid obstacle, respectively, and $A_{mn}$ and $B_{mn}$ are the unknown expansion coefficients.
-Precisely, the key point of this work, is to determine them applying appropriate boundary conditions at the medium-inmersed liquid spheroid interface, that means to apply for the continuity of the pressure and the normal component of media particle velocity at the boundary, given by $\xi=\xi_0$.
+The subscripts 0 and 1 (see Figure \ref{fig_coord_norm}) refers to the surrounding medium and to the interior of the prolate spheroidal penetrable obstacle, respectively, and $A_{mn}$ and $B_{mn}$ are the unknown expansion coefficients.
+They are determined applying appropriate boundary conditions at the medium-immersed penetrable spheroid interface, that means to apply for the continuity of the pressure and the normal component of media particle velocity at the boundary, given by $\xi=\xi_0$.
 In symbols,